-For the purpose of this Policy, Instruments of Assurance should be recorded at the value of the contingent liability that has been created by the instrument.
-If the value of the instrument is unknown, an assessment should be made by the Agency as to whether the value is likely to exceed \$1,000,000 (or the Agency's materiality threshold where this is less than \$1,000,000) and, as such, whether the instrument should be included in the register.
+For the purpose of this Policy, Instruments of Assurance should be recorded at their total potential liability value.

+If the total potential liability value of the instrument is unknown, an assessment should be made by the Agency as to whether the total potential liability value is likely to exceed \$100,000 and, as such, whether the instrument should be included in the register.